Kostas Martakis

-Kostas Martakis (Κώστας Μαρτάκης; born 25 May 1984) is a Greek singer, model, television host and actor, who rose to fame after appearing on Greek talent show Dream Show aired by Alpha TV in 2006.
+Kostas Martakis (Κώστας Μαρτάκης; born 25 May 1984) is a Greek singer and model who rose to fame after appearing on the Greek talent show Dream Show aired by Alpha TV in 2006.
 Following his participation, he released five studio albums and also participated in the Greek national final for the Eurovision Song Contest 2008 and 2014.
 In 2011, he participated in the second season of Greece's Dancing with the Stars, placing second and three years later he was in the backstage host featuring Doukissa Nomikou.
 In 2013, he took part in the first season of Your Face Sounds Familiar.

 Biography

 Early life

-Martakis was born on 25 May 1984 in Athens, parents Nikolaos Politis and Labrini Lymberopoulou of Cretan origin.
+Martakis was born on 25 May 1984 in Athens to Nikolaos Martakis and Labrini Lymberopoulou.
+His father is from Mytilene, while his mother is a Greek-Australian.
 Martakis has an older sister named Tina and a younger brother Nikos.

 2006–2007: Dream Show and debut album

 Martakis first gained fame on the reality talent show Dream Show.
 Prior he had also done modelling work and played basketball in the Greek professional leagues where he won medals, as well as majoring in computer technologies at American College of Greece.
 Shortly after his appearance on Dream Show, he signed a contract with Sony BMG Greece and released his first CD-single in the summer of 2006 titled "Panda Mazi" (Always together).
 By winter 2006, Martakis was singing alongside Despina Vandi and Giorgos Mazonakis at REX night club, while in summer 2007 he starting singing with Kelly Kelekidou and Dionisis Makris at "Romeo" summer club.